top of page

 • LinkedIn

-Understanding Constructive Suspensions in Federal Employment: Your Appeal Rights
+Understanding Constructive Suspension in Federal Employment: A Guide for Employees

-Outside of a furlough, federal employees often face situations where their agency unilaterally changes their work status, potentially forcing them into a period of forced absence from duty.
+Outside of a furlough, federal employees often face situations where their agency unilaterally changes their work status.
+This can potentially force them into a period of forced absence from duty.
 When does this administrative action cross the line into an appealable constructive suspension?
 This post focuses on how the Merit Systems Protection Board (MSPB) views these claims and what criteria must be met for an employee to successfully appeal.
 We also touch upon considerations for bargaining unit employees (union members).

 When is a Suspension a Constructive Suspension in Federal Employment?